Le secret du Masque de Fer: Growing up on the Island of Jersey

-In 1644, when Queen Henrietta of France, sister of Louis XIII, is about to give birth to Henrietta of England, the midwife Lady Perronette was sent to England by Cardinal Mazarin to assist, taking the twin with her in order to hide him abroad, which was the actual purpose of her journey.
+In 1644, when Queen Henrietta Maria of France, sister of Louis XIII, is about to give birth to Henrietta of England, the midwife Lady Perronette was sent to England by Cardinal Mazarin to assist, taking the twin with her in order to hide him abroad, which was the actual purpose of her journey.
 After giving birth, Henrietta of France sent Lady Perronette to the Carteret's, the noblest family on the Jersey island, so their daughter Marguerite could raise the child, being introduced as the son of a young noblewoman.
 It is to the same Carteret family that Henrietta of England sent her son (the future Charles II) during the civil war in 1646.

 In 1657 Marguerite married Jean de la Cloche who gave his name to James.
 Later, finding a striking resemblance between himself and Charles II when seeing his portrait, he was convinced of being the King's son and wished to be legally recognised, like two other illegitimate sons who hence got the dukedom.
 Marguerite (or probably her father Sir Carteret) approached the King on his behalf, but the latter did not acknowledge him.